Shaun Parkinson’s Journey From Plasma Center to PhD

 “I couldn’t have asked for a better place,” he says.

-He says he’s particularly grateful to Associate Professor Jeremy Beus and Assistant Professor Hannah Johnson, both in the Department of Management, Information Systems, and Entrepreneurship.
+He says he’s particularly grateful to Associate Professor Jeremy Beus and Assistant Professor Hana Johnson, both in the Department of Management, Information Systems, and Entrepreneurship.
 Johnson was the lead author on the aforementioned identity threat paper.

 “Without her mentorship, I wouldn’t have had the opportunity to be part of such impactful research early in my PhD program,” he says.